 You will get coverage for your entire life once this policy starts.
 The insured will not have to pay premiums once the payment for the policy is complete.
 However, the coverage benefits last for your lifetime.

 The survival benefits increase over time.
-Apart from the guaranteed limited premium payment terms, you also get lifetime coverage.
+You also get lifetime coverage from the guaranteed limited premium payment terms.
 Most importantly, the premium amount doesn’t increase or decrease.
-Your assured sum remains in the bank along with all the bonuses that accumulate over the years.
+Your assured sum remains in the bank, along with all the bonuses accumulated over the years.
 The insured is also eligible for various tax benefits if he or she has this policy.

 The only downside to this policy is it may be a little expensive for a few people.
 Compared to traditional insurance policies, the premium amounts are typically higher.